Success Requires Reflection on DevSecOps Failures

 There are so many books on how to succeed, but none about the major challenges and headaches that will ultimately occur when beginning a DevSecOps journey.
 This made writing the book an unforgettable experience.

-It was quite an experience to see people I didn't even know from across the world commenting on my chapter, correcting my grammar, and informing me that I wasn't explaining certain aspects of the toolsets and processes I was describing very well.
+It was an experience to see people I didn't even know from across the world commenting on my chapter, correcting my grammar, and informing me that I wasn't explaining certain aspects of the toolsets and processes I was describing well.
 Sometimes it was humbling, but that’s part of the process.

-At last, the finished book made its debut!
+Finally, the finished book made its debut.

 The Rewards of Humility

-Failure is Inevitable
+Failure Is Inevitable

-So stay tuned for more stories of failure because this was only Volume One.
-Maybe I'll suggest we collaborate on the next volume, a book called “Epic Disasters of DevSecOps”.
+So stay tuned for more stories of failure, because this was only Volume One.
+Maybe I'll suggest we collaborate on the next volume, a book called "Epic Disasters of DevSecOps."

 Picture of DJ Schleen